simonwendel/simonwendel-dec-kata-prng-cbl-2022/README.md

 ![Repeating pattern of period 14](img/period_14.png)

 Even for the untrained eye this does not look very random at all.
 The user can be fooled by increasing the length `n`, but statistically the algorithm is flawed.
-If you're unlucky you might even get repeating zeroes for ever.
+If you're (un)lucky you might even get repeating zeroes for ever.

 ## Run environment
 * A computer with a COBOL compiler